cyberbotics/webots/docs/guide/modeling.md

 This is true independently of the simulation mode used to execute the simulation: `Step`, `Real-Time`, `Run` or `Fast`.
 This is also true whether or not sensor noise is used (see below).

-### My Robot Sinks into the Ground, how to Remove this Effect?
+### My Robot Sinks into the Ground, How to Remove This Effect?

-#### My Robot is Heavy and Sinks into the Ground Constantly
+#### My Robot Is Heavy and Sinks into the Ground Constantly

 My robot weighs over hundreds of kilograms.

 - Reduce the `basicTimeStep` field value of the [WorldInfo](../reference/worldinfo.md) node.
 - Reduce the `softCFM` field of the [ContactProperties](../reference/contactproperties.md) node which defines the contact between the robot (typically the robot wheels or feet) and the ground.

-#### My Robot Suddenly Sinks into the Ground (ElevationGrid) as it Moves from one Tile to Another
+#### My Robot Suddenly Sinks into the Ground (ElevationGrid) as It Moves from One Tile to Another

 This is an ODE bug.
 A workaround is to make the [ElevationGrid](../reference/elevationgrid.md) tiles larger than the size of the robot.